-APAA (Asian/Pacific Islander/American Association of Greater Rochester) is saddened by the rise in hate crimes against Asians and Asian Pacific Americans in the U.S. Our hearts go out to the families and friends of the victims murdered in Georgia this week, including the countless victims since the start of the pandemic.
+APAA (Asian/Pacific Islander/American Association of Greater Rochester) is saddened by the rise in hate crimes against Asians and Asian Pacific Americans in the U.S. Our hearts go out to the families and friends of the victims murdered across the United States, including the countless victims since the start of the pandemic.

 APAA encourages the Rochester community and communities across the U.S. to unite and condemn racism and celebrate our nation’s rich diversity.

 APAA was established as a 501(c)3 in 2003 and is an educational and community organization committed to collecting, documenting and preserving the history of Asian/Pacific Islander/Americans (APAs) in Greater Rochester, New York.
 APAA is committed to a stronger Greater Rochester area community where diverse Asian/Pacific Islander/American peopes are valued, and their heritages and histories are preserved and celebrated.

 Formed in April 2002, Asian / Pacific Islander / American History Project of Greater Rochester (APA-HiP) is an educational and community organization committed to collecting, documenting and preserving the history of Asian / Pacific Islander / Americans (APA) in Greater Rochester, New York.
-APAA was established and incorporated as a 501(c)3 not-for-profit organization in September 2003, and celebrated our 17th anniversary in 2020.
+APAA was established and incorporated as a 501(c)3 not-for-profit organization in September 2003, and celebrate our 20th anniversary 2022-2023.

 Mission: APAA is committed to a stronger Greater Rochester Area community where diverse Asian/Pacific Islander American (APA) peoples are valued, and their heritages and histories are preserved and celebrated.